 The migration is a special case of upgrading your Lisk Core node.
-A migration is needed if the new version of the software is not compatible with older Lisk Core versions.
+A migration is required if the new version of the software is not compatible with older Lisk Core versions.

-As a consequence, the majority of the network needs to do this software update simultaneously to stabilize the forked chain and as a result, make it grow faster as the outdated version of the chain.
+As a consequence, the majority of the network needs to perform this software update simultaneously to stabilize the forked chain, and as a result make it grow faster as the outdated version of the chain.

 To achieve this, a height is picked to proceed with a simultaneous global upgrade.
-When the blockheight of the network reaches the predefined height, it will invoke the update on all nodes in the network at the same time.
+When the block height of the network reaches the pre-defined height, it will invoke the update on all nodes in the network simultaneously.
 This way the probabilities of creating forks are lower.

-The following section describes how to use the automated migration script for binary distributions of Lisk Core, to make your migration as seamless as possible.
-Additionally, you can find information below on how to perform the migration process manually.
+The following section describes how to use the automated migration script for application distributions of Lisk Core, in order to ensure the migration is performed as seamlessly as possible, and furthermore also covers the manual migration process.

 Revisit the setup steps before continuing.

-Verify that the following ports are open, depending on the network:
+Verify that the following ports shown below are open depending on the network in use:

 Make a backup of

 config.json.
-While this process does make a backup automatically in a
+While this process does initiate a backup automatically in a

-The next section introduces a tool we have implemented to make a gapless migration.
+The next section introduces a tool specifically designed in order to perform a gap-less migration.

-We introduced a tool to perform the migration called Lisk Bridge, available at downloads.lisk.io.
-Here are the direct download links depending on the network your node is connected to:
+This migration tool is called Lisk Bridge, and can be found here: downloads.lisk.io.
+The direct download links depending on the network your node is connected to, are displayed below:

-installLisk.sh upgrade at a specific block height - and thus is intended for users using the Binary installation.
+installLisk.sh upgrade at a specific block height is intended for users using the Application installation.

-To upgrade your node on a specific network height, you should download
+To upgrade your node on a specific network height, please download

-In other words, it should be 1 directory up from where the lisk application is stored.
+In other words, it should be one directory above where the Lisk application is stored.

 Lisk Core 0.9.16 is most likely installed in